 It may seem obvious but before you go about trying to create a brand you need to understand what one actually is.
 It’s a word that’s often used but all too often misunderstood.
 One of the reasons why this is the case is because a simple definition is tricky to find.

 In short, it’s about how your products, services and overall business is perceived.
 Think of some of the world’s biggest brands, and what is the first word that comes to mind in each case?

 The Apple brand is truly global and commands loyalty from its customers.
-People identify with the products it produces to such a degree many of them are willing to queue outside Apple Stores for hours to purchase new releases.
+People identify with the products it produces to such a degree many of them are willing to queue outside Apple Stores for hours in order to purchase new releases.
 The Apple brand isn’t its instantly recognisable logo, its TV ads or its minimalist stores.
 It’s how all of those aspects combine to create a set of perceptions in the minds of customers and potential customers.

 Why is creating a brand so important?

 Whether you actively set out to shape them or not, customers will form perceptions about your business.
 Get the logo and visual identity right, offer good products and attentive customer service and it’s likely that those will be positive.
 To create a deeper engagement with what you do, to encourage loyalty and keep them coming back, however, you’ll need a strong brand identity.

 Your brand identity isn’t just about how you are perceived by customers.
 It can also shape how your business develops, the workplace culture and decision making.

 It can give you an advantage over your competitors and can shape how you communicate with your customers.
 It helps customers know what to expect and helps them find points of commonality and shared values with your business.
 It helps you achieve clarity and remain focused, better informing your decision making process.